microsoft/ignite-learning-paths-training/aiml/aiml21/README.md

 ## Demo 3 - Deploy

-* Video Demo with Voice Over: [AIML21 - Demo 3 - Deploy](https://youtu.be/IgSaMKsyexg)
+### Video Demo with Voice Over: [AIML21 - Demo 3 - Deploy](https://youtu.be/IgSaMKsyexg)

+> You will use the previously run experiment you reviewed above to deploy

+* Start on the screen with the run **Automated ML experiment**
+* Select the **'Deploy Best Model'** button in the top right
+* Create a deployment name, example/ aiml21-v1
+* Add a deployment description if you wish
+* Choose **Deploy** button
+* Comment on the time of the deployment message in the top right corner

+>Please make sure you have a fully run Automated ML regression experiment that has already been deployed to an ACI before getting on stage

+* Select **Endpoints** on the left pane
+* Select your already created Azure Container Instance model
+* **Review the video for all talking points for each demo**
+* Select the browser tab with Jupyter
+* Open Deploy.ipynb
+* Make sure all output cells in the notebook are cleared - **Select Cell -> All Output -> Clear**
+* Confirm the config.json file is completed with the correct information
+* Edit the 2nd cell to include the name of your deployed web service
+* Run all cells in notebook and explain the code - **Review the video for all talking points for each demo**

 ## Demo 4 - Present

-* Video Demo with Voice Over: [AIML21 - Demo 4 - Present](https://youtu.be/g7aBaC9s9qQ)
+### Video Demo with Voice Over: [AIML21 - Demo 4 - Present](https://youtu.be/g7aBaC9s9qQ)